 - Puppet Show: Of the Sid & Marty Krofft variety.

 - Rearrange the Song: By playing it with kazoos.

-- '70s Hair: See photo at top of the page to see latter-1970s hairstyles in spades.
+- '70s Hair: See the page image for some late-70s hairstyles in all their, um, glory.

 The Brady Brides

 The series about what happened after Marcia and Jan became adults, which ran for 10 episodes.
 It began with a 1981 Made-for-TV Movie

 .
 Jan falls in love with a college professor named Phillip Covington III, while Marcia falls for a toy salesman named Wally Logan.